pjhaok/ImageFlow/README.md

 ## now added in memory caching of files

-// for geting file simply call
+// for geting a file from url, simply call

 IFThreadPoolHandler.getInstance().getFile(String tag, String url, FileType type , new Callback.IFCallBack(){